 Stories about the coronavirus pandemic are full of medical jargon and terms with fluid definitions.
-Do not take your audience’s understanding of these terms for granted.
+Do not take understanding of these terms for granted.
 Create a glossary to explain each one, ideally as a sidebar or annotation but at the very least a link in all of your stories about the pandemic, in addition to its own page or post.
 Many audience members will visit your stories through a link on social media, and may need to quickly reference definitions they are unfamiliar with or may never come across a standalone glossary at all.

-Most importantly, you must explain the decision-making behind these choices.
+Most importantly, explain the decision-making behind these choices.
 For example: “The CDC defines coronavirus as…,” or “We’ve decided to use COVID-19 on first reference, but will use ‘coronavirus’ after that.”
 Transparency builds trust, friends.5